lucasbiel7/cucumber-java-runner/README.md

 See [USING_WITH_CUCUMBER_OFFICIAL.md](USING_WITH_CUCUMBER_OFFICIAL.md) for detailed compatibility guide.

-## ⚙️ Configuration
+## 🚀 Zero Configuration Required

-**Zero Configuration Required!** The extension works automatically with standard Maven projects:
+The extension works automatically with standard Maven projects:

 - ✅ Auto-detects step definition glue path
 - ✅ Finds all feature files in your workspace